mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Selective Lead Unit Sound?
 """"""""""""""""""""""""""

-.. todo:: Selective Lead Unit Sound?

-Send Horn/Bell functions to only the Lead unit in an EngineDriver consist.
+If this preference is enabled |ED| will send Horn/Bell functions to only the Lead unit in an EngineDriver consist (mu).

 (Only/any function with a 'label' that includes 'bell', 'horn' or 'whistle' as part of the label.)

 Always treat F1 as Sound?
 """""""""""""""""""""""""

-.. todo:: Always treat F1 as Sound?
+If this preference is enabled, F1 one is always treated as a sound and is always propagated to all locos in a consist.

-For the 'Selective Lead Unit Sound' option
+Only relevant if the 'Selective Lead Unit Sound' preference is enabled.

+This preference is ignored if 'Complex' or 'Special' options are selected in the 'Consist Functions - Follow Rule Style' preference.

 Always treat F2 as Sound?
 """""""""""""""""""""""""

-.. todo:: Always treat F2 as Sound?
+If this preference is enabled, F2 one is always treated as a sound and is always propagated to all locos in a consist.

-For the 'Selective Lead Unit Sound' option
+Only relevant if the 'Selective Lead Unit Sound' preference is enabled.

+This preference is ignored if 'Complex' or 'Special' options are selected in the 'Consist Functions - Follow Rule Style' preference.

 If All matches Fail Action
 """"""""""""""""""""""""""